 Icebreaker is a great manufacturer of merino wool clothing.

-Under Armour Heat Gear Tights are made with 4-way stretch construction for better movement.
-The blend of 87% polyester and 13% Elastane form a tough, lightweight, breathable material that wicks away sweat and dries fast.
+The Pataonia Capilene Air Bottom is a warm, breathable baselayer for cold weather adventures.
+Made with a recycled blend of merino wool and polyester that wicks away sweat and dries fast.
 It also has anti-odor technology that prevents the growth of odor-causing microbes.

 Shorts are optional on Kilimanjaro.
 Full length pants are recommended for most of the hiking as they help shield the sun, stop insects, and protect against abrasions.
 But if you love hiking in shorts, we suggest getting shorts that are lightweight and knee length, with deep pockets and pockets that zip shut.

-The Kuhl Ambush Cargo Short is durable yet comfortable.
-They are made with a quick drying fabric and a micro-chamois lined waistband.
-Best of all, it has nine pockets for all your stuff.
+The PrAna Stretch Zion Short is durable yet comfortable.
+They are made with a quick drying fabric and rated UPF 50+ for sun protection.

 The best underwear for Kilimanjaro will be moisture-wicking, quick-drying, and comfortable.
 As always, avoid cotton.
 Choose underwear made from a synthetic material, like polyester, or merino wool.
 Whether you wear briefs, boxers, or boxer briefs is up to you.